gottagofaster236/RewardsTheater/README.md

 ## Requirements
 - You are a Twitch Affiliate or Partner and have channel points enabled.
 - OBS version 29.1.2 or newer.
-- Windows and Linux are supported.
+- Windows or Linux operating system.

 ## Setting up